Specialize in the care of older and vulnerable adults

 - Assisted living

-- Community heath agencies and clinics
+- Community health agencies and clinics

 - Corporate industry/occupational health